Looking for undergraduate research opportunities? Read on...

-Eligible students should have a cumulative GPA of at least 3.00, be a psychology major or intend to be a psychology major, completed 9 hours of psychology courses (ideally completed PSYC 3005/3006), be 2nd or 3rd year (4th year students sometimes considered).
+Eligible students should have a cumulative GPA of at least 3.00, be psychology majors or intend to be psychology majors, have completed 9 hours of psychology courses (ideally PSYC 3005/3006), and be 2nd or 3rd year students (4th years sometimes considered).

-Research assistants must be available at least two days a week between 1 PM–8 PM, and being available on weekends is also desirable because they are involved in data collection in participants’ homes.
-Research Assistants must feel comfortable working with children/youth and to working with a very diverse population.
+Research assistants (RAs) must be available at least two days a week between 1–8 PM.
+Availablility on weekends is also desirable because RAs are involved in data collection in participants’ homes.
+RAs must feel comfortable working with children/youth and with diverse populations.
 We encourage students to consider working with us for at least 2 consecutive years.
-Fluent Spanish speakers also are encouraged to apply.
+Fluent Spanish speakers are encouraged to apply.

 Sexual Orientation, Human Development, and Family Lives Lab

 Our research focuses on issues related to sexual orientation, human development, and family lives.
 How does sexual orientation influence family formation and family lives?
 How is this affected by the legal and public policy climates in which children, youth, and families live?
 These are some questions under study in our group.
 Several studies are underway now. http://people.virginia.edu/~cjp/application.html